Announcing "rcli" - a command line tool to install and switch between R versions

 Besides the ability to use aliases to install R versions, rcli also makes it possible to choose whether to install the new arm64 version of R (on supported machines) or the “old” x86_64 version.
 Since R 4.1.0 both versions exist in parallel and there are still known problems when using the arm64 version for some packages, having the option to easily install both architecture builds side-by-side is neat.
 In case you are wondering why rcli “allows” installing “patch” versions despite this being claimed to be impossible on macOS - read on!

-Switching between R versions with rcli
+Link to this section Switching between R versions with rcli

 Let’s assume one managed to install multiple versions on some OS.
 Great!
 But wait - how does one make use of these now?
 There has been no straightforward solution so far (with the exception of rswitch on macOS).
 Disclaimer: I have been an rswitch user for a long time but always thought how great it would be if something like this existed in a universal way and would also allow installing R (patch) versions.